RenatoGeh/gospn/README.md

 go get -u gonum.org/v1/gonum/mathext
 ```

+We have deprecated functions that made GoSPN independent of GoNum or GNU
+GSL, so we recommend installing GoNum.

+The dependencies below can be considered "optional", in that the user
+can avoid using them if one wishes so.

 #### graph-tool (optional)

 Graph-tool is a Python module for graph manipulation and drawing.
 Since
-the SPNs we'll generate with this algorithm may have thousands of nodes
+the SPNs we'll generate with most learning algorithms may have hundreads
-and hundreds of layers, we need a fast and efficient graph drawing tool
+of thousands of nodes and hundreds of layers, we need a fast and
-for displaying our graphs.
-Since graph-tool uses C++ metaprogramming
+efficient graph drawing tool for displaying our graphs.
+Since graph-tool
-extensively, its performance is comparable to a C++ library.
+uses C++ metaprogramming extensively, its performance is comparable to a
+C++ library.

 Graph-tool uses the C++ Boost Library and can be compiled with OpenMP, a
 library for parallel programming on multiple cores architecture that may